Rupe's Horizon League Champions

 - 2018 Sean Peterson (HL Indoor) 800m

-In her two seasons, the women have captured the Horizon League Indoor and Outdoor Championships each year.
-The men won the triple crown in 2016-17 - Cross Country, Indoor and Outdoor - and again claimed the indoor title in 2018.
+In his three seasons, the women have captured the Horizon League Indoor and Outdoor Championships each year.
+The men won the triple crown in 2016-17 and 2018-19 - Cross Country, Indoor and Outdoor - and again claimed the indoor titles in 2018.
 At the 2018 indoor meet, YSU's Sean Peterson became the first Penguin to win the 800m at the league championship.